-Policy Policy Summary European & Ramsar Sites affected Potential impacts on sites Likelihood of effects Severity of effects Assessment Category Appropriate Assessment Required Justification of finding DM42 Vibrant Town Centres Policy sets out the criteria for development within the Town Centres • None • None None None None No Boundaries for town and local shopping centres defined.
-Sequential test focused on town and local shopping centres.
-Directs development to locations which are outside the influence of European Sites.
-DM43 Mixed Use Development Guidelines set out in this policy determine mixed use development when the occupants fall into more than one use class.
-South Pennine Moors Air/water pollutionLoss of supporting sitesChanges in hydrology Unlikely Low Unlikely No Not allocated sites.
-Sequential test focused on town and local shopping centres and areas of major new development.
-DM44 Out-of-centre retail and commercial development Policy sets out the criteria for retail and commercial development outside of the town centres South Pennine Moors Air/water pollutionLoss of supporting sitesChanges in hydrology Unlikely Low Unlikely No Policy limits development to local frontages (defined on the Policies Map) and existing retail parks.
-Sequential test focused towards existing built up area.
+Policy Policy Summary European & Ramsar Sites affected Potential impacts on sites Likelihood of effects Severity of effects Assessment Category Appropriate Assessment Required Justification of DM42 Vibrant Town Centres Policy sets out the criteria for development within the Town Centres • None • None None None None No Boundaries defined.
+Sequential t shopping ce Directs deve outside the DM43 Mixed Use Development Guidelines set out in this policy determine mixed use development when the occupants fall into more than one use class.
+South Pennine Moors Air/water pollution Loss of supporting sites Changes in hydrology Unlikely Low Unlikely No Not allocate Sequential t shopping ce development DM44 Out-of-centre retail and commercial development Policy sets out the criteria for retail and commercial development outside of the town centres South Pennine Moors Air/water pollution Loss of supporting sites Changes in hydrology Unlikely Low Unlikely No Policy limits (defined on parks.
+Sequential t area.
 DM45 Tourist Facilities and Accommodation The policy seeks to define where development for tourism growth will be supported.
-South Pennine Moors Recreational pressures Air/water pollution Loss of supporting sites Changes in hydrology Unlikely Low Unlikely No No site specific allocations.
-Rural tourism must protect local landscape character and not have any adverse effects on designated environmental sites.
-Small scale rural retail permitted up to 280m2 DM46 Equestrian Development The policy sets the guidelines for developments within the Equestrian industry such as stables, arenas, access roads and anything ancillary to it.
-South Pennine Moors Changes in hydrologyRecreational pressures None None None No No site specific allocations.
-The policy has protections where the impacts of the development must consider the ecology of the site and its impacts on the open countryside.
-AL01 Housing Site Allocations This policy sets out the site allocations for new housing development.
-South Pennine Moors North Pennine Dales Meadows Bowland Fells Ribble & Alt Estuaries Recreational pressures Air/water pollution Loss of supporting sites Changes in hydrology Pet predation Unlikely Low Unlikely No Allocates sites for development.
-The scale of development proposed (both individually and cumulatively) is limited taking into account existing commitments and the alignment of this to the spatial strategy.
-When the risk of LSE's read in conjunction with the other policies is greatly reduced.
-It is unlikely that critical NO_x levels will be reached on any of the European Sites.
-United Utilities have sufficient strategies that do not require further abstraction of water beyond the life of Local Plan.
-Policies in place to prevent changes in water quality.
-Policies in place that help reduce the impacts of recreational pressures.
-AL02 Employment Site Allocations This policy allocates sites for employment.
+South Pennine Moors Recreational pressures Air/water pollution Loss of supporting sites Changes in hydrology Unlikely Low Unlikely No No site spec Rural touris character and designated Small scale DM46 Equestrian Development The policy sets the guidelines for developments within the Equestrian industry such as stables, arenas, access roads and anything ancillary to it.
+South Pennine Moors Changes in hydrologyRecreational pressures None None None No No site spec The policy h the develop the site and AL01 Housing Site Allocations This policy sets out the site allocations for new housing development.
+South Pennine Moors North Pennine Dales Meadows Bowland Fells Ribble & Alt Estuaries Recreational pressures Air/water pollution Loss of supporting sites Changes in hydrology Pet predation Unlikely Low Unlikely No Allocates sit The scale of individually into accoun alignment o When the ri the other po It is unlikely on any of th United Utilit not require the life of Lo Policies in p quality.
+Policies in p recreational AL02 Employment Site Allocations This policy allocates sites for employment.
 Both sites are allocated in the West Craven Area.
-South Pennine Moors North Pennine Dales Meadows Bowland Fell Air/water pollutionLoss of supporting sitesChanges in hydrology Unlikely Low Unlikely No Allocates site for development.
-The scale of development proposed (both individually and cumulatively) is limited taking into account existing patterns of development.
+South Pennine Moors North Pennine Dales Meadows Bowland Fell Air/water pollutionLoss of supporting sitesChanges in hydrology Unlikely Low Unlikely No Allocates sit The scale of individually into account es for town and local shopping centres its development to local frontages on the Policies Map) and existing retail al test focused towards existing built up ecific allocations.